xuxy09/Texformer/Readme.md

 ## References
 [1] "Learning Spatial and Spatio-Temporal Pixel Aggregations for Image and Video Denoising", IEEE Transactions on Image Processing, 2020.

+[2] "3D Human Pose, Shape and Texture from Low-Resolution Images and Videos", IEEE Transactions on Pattern Analysis and Machine Intelligence, 2021.

+[3] "3D Human Shape and Pose from a Single Low-Resolution Image with Self-Supervised Learning", ECCV 2020

+[4] "Learning Factorized Weight Matrix for Joint Filtering", ICML 2020